umeraqeel786/OwnerAddr_nodeListner/README.md

 `$ node ./OwnerAddr_Scripts/totaladdr_fromContract.js`

-it Will Return Only total Owner Address for calling the smart contract function
+it Will Return total Owner Address for calling the smart contract function